hopsparser/hopsparser/README.md

 ## Parsing task

 The parsing task (or prediction task) assumes you have an already trained model in the directory MODEL.
-You can parse a file FILE in conll format (with empty annotations, just words) with the
+You can parse a file FILE in truncated CONLL-U format with the
 command:

 ```sh